Precy enjoys sharing Filipino legends. She also helps in learning to speak & appreciate the Filipino language & Ilocano through writing.

 While the people are observing and waiting

-for Paro's body to show up or float on the river, the people noticed a flower bud which is just about to open.
-They all watch this flower's slow movement as it opens its petals to the world to see.
+for Paro's body to show up or float on the river as everybody were thinking she was alrady gone, the people noticed a flower bud just about to open.
+They all watch this flower's slow movement, opening its petals for the world to see.

 To the flower's core was like a set of wings, with different colors.
 And to their surprise, a thing emerged from it.
 It flits and floats in air for a while before it took off.
 Rosalina and the neighbors followed the strange thing they hadn't seen before as it heads to the garden, perching on each and one of the flowers, smelling each one.

-Rosa's heart race and out of herself she had exclaimed, "Paro!
+Rosa's heart raced and out of herself she had exclaimed, "Paro!
 Paro!"

 The graceful and colorful new creature in the garden was soon called "paro paro" by the people.
-The flower lover creature.
+The flower lover insect.
 The first butterfly.